MarkAdell/personal-website/content/blog/writing-testable-code.md

 The method depends on two things that change on every call: the current time and a random number.
 Because the output is different every time, tests can only check weak things like "token is not null" or "ID starts with `T-`".
 Those assertions pass even when the code is broken.

-This is sometimes called *non-determinism*: given the same input, the function gives you a different result on each call.
+This is called *non-determinism*: given the same input, the function gives you a different result on each call.
 Non-deterministic code is hard to test.

 ### The fix